EPCCed/archer2-advanced-use-of-lammps/_episodes/03-lammps-performance.md

 As this is a system of non-uniform density, the default domain decomposition will not produce the desired results.

 LAMMPS offers a number of methods to distribute the tasks more evenly across the processors.
-If you expect the distribution of atoms within your simulation to remain constant throughout the simulation, you can use a `balance` command to run a one-off rebalancing of the simulation across the cores at the start of your simulation.
+If you expect the distribution of atoms within your simulation to remain constant throughout the simulation, you can use a `balance` command to run a one-off re-balancing of the simulation across the cores at the start of your simulation.
 On the other hand, if you expect the number of atoms per region of your system to fluctuate (e.g. as is common in evaporation), you may wish to consider recalculating the domain decomposition every few timesteps with the dynamic `fix balance` command.

 For both the static, one-off `balance` and the dynamic `fix balance` commands, LAMMPS offers two methods of load balancing -- the "grid-like" `shift` method and the "tiled" `rcb` method.